arduino/docs-content/content/cloud/iot-cloud/tutorials/02.technical-reference/iot-cloud-tech-ref.md

 Declared as `CloudLocation x;`.

 To read the location values, we can use the following method `Location coordinates = x.getValue();`.
 This will assign the longitude and latitude values to the coordinates variable.
-If we want too access the values individually we can use `Serial.println(coordinates.lat)` and `Serial.println(coordinates.lot)`.
+If we want too access the values individually we can use `Serial.println(coordinates.lat)` and `Serial.println(coordinates.lon)`.

 | Property  | Type    | Read value        | Set value                   |
 | --------- | ------- | ----------------- | --------------------------- |